About Baby Point

 Finding a neighbourhood of calm and solitude, in the hustle-and-bustle of Toronto, is like finding a unicorn dressed in a fancy hat.

 Yet, nestled near Jane and Bloor Street, you are greeted by centuries-old stone gates, that seem to stand guard, marking the entrance into the Eden-like enclave known as ‘Baby Point’ (pronounced “Bawby”).

 Steps inside “Bawby” Point, you find tennis courts, trees, 90-year-old Tudor-style homes, and a city shoreline met by the sparkling waters of the Humber River.
 Baby Point has become an exclusive west-end neighbourhood that is recognized for its rich history – dating back to the 1600s – once a prosperous Seneca Nation village known as ‘Teiaiagon’.

-The majority of homes in the Baby Point area were built in the 1920s and 1930s.
-Many of the which are larger-in-size and built in the arts-and-crafts, English manor, or Tudor styles, that were typical of the time.
+The majority of homes in the Baby Point area were built in the 1920s and 1930s, many of which are larger-in-size and built in the arts-and-crafts, English manor, or Tudor styles.
 The most coveted (and oldest) streets in the neighbourhood are Baby Point Road and Baby Point Crescent.
 These streets are lined with large oak trees, which were often used in the construction of some of the older Baby Point homes – where today we can see: oak staircases, oak trim, oak doors, and oak-mantlepieces.